eiffel-community/eiffel/eiffel-syntax-and-usage/event-schemas.md

 <!---
-   Copyright 2022 Axis Communications AB.
+   Copyright 2022-2023 Axis Communications AB and others.
    For a full list of individual contributors, please see the commit history.

    Licensed under the Apache License, Version 2.0 (the "License");